qlik-oss/core-get-started/README.md

 # Getting started with the Web Platform

-This repository contains the assets for the Getting started with the Web Platform.
+This repository contains the source code and assets for the Hello Engine, Hello Data, and Hello Visualization examples.
-You can find the instructions for this repo [here](https://github.com/qlik-ea/info/blob/master/docs/documentation/recipes/web-platform.md).

-To get an overview of all our recipes go [here](https://github.com/qlik-ea/info)

 ## Contents

+- [hello-engine](./hello-engine/) - Hello Engine example source code
+- [hello-data](./hello-data/) - Hello Data example source code
+- [hello-visualization](./hello-visualization/) - Hello Visualization example source code
-- hello-engine - Folder with the basic hello engine example.
+- [test](./test) - Function tests for the examples (bash scripts)
-- hello-visualization - Folder with the hello visualization example.
+- [picasso](./picasso) - Contains the picasso.js package used for visualization
+- [data](./data) - The Movies data, used as user data in the examples

 ## Contributing

 We welcome and encourage contributions!
 Please read [Open Source at Qlik R&D](https://github.com/qlik-oss/open-source) for more info on how to get involved.

 ## Found a bug?